rva5120/CounterGameHackerRank/README.md

 Given N, your task is to find the winner of the game.

-Update If they set counter to 1, Richard wins, because its Louise' turn and she cannot make a move.
+Update: If they set counter to 1, Richard wins, because its Louise' turn and she cannot make a move.

 Input Format
 The first line contains an integer T, the number of testcases.